manumafe98/-One-Piece-Devil-Fruit-Finder-FastApi-MongoDb/README.md

 First clone the repository, then if you don't have docker install it for your proper os.

-Then execute the following command on the path of your cloned repository
+Then execute the following command on the path of the cloned repository

 ```commandline
 docker compose up -d
 ```

-After that you can check your `localhost:8888` and `localhost:8000/devil_fruits` on your browser.
+After that you can check `localhost:8888` and `localhost:8000/devil_fruits` on the browser.